 Is Meghan Markle still a Duchess?

 Many people ask are Prince Harry and Meghan Markle still royal?
-And the answer is yes.
+And the answer, once again, is yes.
 Although Prince Harry and Meghan Markle made the controversial decision to step back as senior royals back in 2020, the pair remain the Duke and Duchess of Sussex.
+Despite much conversation since they "stepped back", it's thought that the Queen is "very unlikely" to strip their titles.

-Back in February 2021, they did, however, lose their right to use their HRH titles—Her Royal Highness and His Royal Highness—before their names.
-A statement from the Palace said, "Following conversations with The Duke, The Queen has written confirming that in stepping away from the work of The Royal Family it is not possible to continue with the responsibilities and duties that come with a life of public service.
+Back in February 2021, they did, however, lose their right to use their HRH titles.
+A statement from the Palace said, "Following conversations with The Duke, The Queen has written confirming that in stepping away from the work of The Royal Family it is not possible to continue with the responsibilities and duties that come with a life of public service."

-"The honorary military appointments and Royal patronages held by The Duke and Duchess will therefore be returned to Her Majesty, before being redistributed among working members of The Royal Family."
+"The honorary military appointments and Royal patronages held by The Duke and Duchess will therefore be returned to Her Majesty, before being redistributed among working members of The Royal Family", it concluded.

 Even if Meghan and Harry split up in the future, Meghan would still be entitled to use the Duchess of Sussex title up until the day she remarried, in a similar way that Princess Diana remained the Princess of Wales and Sarah Ferguson remains the Duchess of York.